googleapis/google-cloud-cpp/google/cloud/kms/README.md

 keys and performs cryptographic operations in a central cloud service, for direct use by other cloud resources and applications.

 This library is **experimental**.
-Its APIS are subject to change without notice.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).